awesome-flow/flow/README.md

 opposite size, defines AND logic: a message is being dispatched to 0 or more links (message is replicated).

-## Connector API

-TODO

 ## Links

 Flow core comes with a set of primitive links which might be a use in the majority of basic pipelines.
-More complex links are being built using these blocks and enreaching the standard ones.
+These links can be used for building extremely complex pipelines.

 ### Core Links: